gwdg/rOCCI-core/README.md

     model = Occi::Model.new
     model.register_infrastructure

-Further categories can either be registered from files which include OCCI collections in JSON formator or from parsed JSON objects (e.g. from the query interface of an OCCI service endpoint).
+Further categories can either be registered from files which include OCCI collections in JSON format or or from parsed JSON objects (e.g. from the query interface of an OCCI service endpoint).

 #### Parsing OCCI messages